full-build/full-build/HOWTO.md

   * CI must be able to write to this share and is the only trusted client
   * Developers should have only readonly access to binary share

+# Before going on
+It is useful to recall full-build does use a central binary repository to allow partial builds.
+This puts some contraints on the way you build your projects.
+There are two point of attention as everything ends up in the same folder (more precisely workspace/bin) you have to ensure copy'ed files do not get overriden accross project.

 # Configure from scratch
 ## central repository
 First of all, create an empty repository (either GIT or Mercurial).
 This will be the central repository.